ondini/lgcreportgenerator/README.md

 Header

 - ~~! add the contents of the collapsible header part, and call the section metadata~~
+- ! add the missing computable values to header
+- !! sort header

 Histograms:

 - ~~CTRL + CLICK on cell -> go to the first observations in input file (is useful mainly if there is only one obs in the cell)~~
 - ~~!
 Normalize all residuals values by SIGMA (=RES/SIG col), and plot it in separate histogram~~
 - ~~!
 Changing number of bins~~
-- ! observation type and line number on normalized join histogram hover
+- ~~! observation type and line number on normalized join histogram hover~~
 - !! apriori sigma for the observation
 - !!! gaussian curve -> the data are in res file, center of gaussian is result, and the span is in ECART-TYPE